Skip to main content

 Intent and Knowledge Requirements

-Traditionally, for criminal or civil trespass, there is some level of intent required.
+Traditionally under common law, for criminal or civil trespass, some level of intent is required.
 The trespasser must not simply accidentally cross another's land but must knowingly go onto the property without permission.
 Knowledge may be inferred when the owner tells the trespasser not to go on the land, when the land is fenced, or when a "no trespassing" sign is posted.

 Express Consent